Nancy Kwan: Later films

 In Fate Is the Hunter (1964), her seventh film, Kwan played an ichthyologist.
 It was her first role as a Eurasian character.
 Kwan's roles were predominantly comic characters, which she said were more difficult roles than "straight dramatic work" owing to the necessity of more vigor and precise timing.

 Kwan met Bruce Lee when he choreographed the martial arts moves in the film The Wrecking Crew (1969).
-In Kwan's role in the film, she fought the character played by Sharon Tate by throwing a flying kick.
-Her martial arts move was based not on karate training, but on her dance foundation.
-Author Darrell Y. Hamamoto noted that this "ironically" twisted Kwan's "dragon-lady role" through its underscoring the replacement of Kung Fu with Western dance moves.
+As part of Kwan's role in the film, she fought Sharon Tate's character by throwing a flying kick.
+Her martial arts move was based not on karate training, but on her background in dance.
+Author Darrell Y. Hamamoto noted that this "ironically" tweaked Kwan's "dragon-lady role" number by notably replacing Kung Fu with Western dance moves.
 She became close friends with Lee and met his wife and two children.
-In the 1970s, both Kwan and Lee returned to Hong Kong, where they carried on their companionship.
+In the 1970s, both Kwan and Lee returned to Hong Kong, where they remained friends.

 Kwan divorced Peter Pock in June 1968.
 She married Hollywood screenwriter David Giler in July 1970 in a civil ceremony in Carson City, Nevada.
 The marriage was Kwan's second and Giler's first.
 They divorced in 1971.

 That year, Kwan returned to Hong Kong with her son because her father was sick.
 She initially intended to remain for one year to assist him, but ultimately remained for about seven years.
-She did not stop her work, starring as Dr. Sue in the film Wonder Women (1973).
-While in Hong Kong, Kwan founded a production company, Nancy Kwan Films, which made ads mostly for people in Southeast Asia.
+She did not stop working, starring as Dr. Sue in the film Wonder Women (1973).
+While in Hong Kong, Kwan founded a production company, Nancy Kwan Films, which made ads largely targeted at the Southeast Asian market.
 In the 1980s, she returned to the United States, where she played characters in the television series Fantasy Island, Knots Landing and Trapper John, M.D..

 In 1976 Kwan married Norbert Meisel, an actor, director, screenwriter, and producer.
 Like her first husband Peter Pock, as well as her former fiancé Maximilian Schell, Meisel was Austrian.
-“I have my Austrian karma,” she said in a 2021 interview.
-“I think it’s lifetime."
+"I have my Austrian karma," she said in a 2021 interview.
+"I think it's lifetime."

 In a 1993 interview with the St. Petersburg Times, Kwan remarked that her son Bernie was frequently called a "blond, blue-eyed Chinese" because he could speak the language fluently.
 In 1979, the two returned to the United States because Kwan wanted him to finish his schooling there.
 Bernie was an actor, a martial artist, and a stunt performer.
-For the 1991 action comedy film Fast Getaway, fellow stunt performer Kenny Bates and he gripped hands and leaped off the Royal Gorge Bridge.
+For the 1991 action comedy film Fast Getaway, fellow stunt performer Kenny Bates and he clasped hands and lept off the Royal Gorge Bridge.
 They fell 900 ft before being restrained by wire rope 200 ft over the Arkansas River.
 Bates said their stunt was the "highest 'double drop' ever attempted".
-Kwan and Bernie recorded a tape about t'ai chi ch'uan.
+Kwan and Bernie recorded a tape about tai chi.